- Borrow & Request

 1. To request a journal article through the Article Delivery Service, go to OSU Libraries' 1Search and then sign in using your ONID credentials.

 2. Next, search for the article title you are interested in (or paste in the title if you already know it).
 Click on the article title.
 If the article is available via open access methods, click the open access link.
 If not, scroll down the page and click "Article Delivery Service."

-3. Sign in to the Article Delivery Service with your @oregonstate.edu email, then click "request PDF" on the following screen.
+3. Click "request PDF" on the following screen.

 4. Within an hour you will receive an email with a link to access the article you requested.
 You will have 30 days to download this article to your computer.